opendocsg/slw-judgments-backfill/2016_SGHCR_3/report.md

  There is nothing in the Model Law that governs the matter of a party giving sufficient details about itself to enable the other party to know who it is and its whereabouts, and, therefore, the restriction in article 5 does not apply in this case.
 Nor am I not satisfied that an order requiring a party to supply such details is an “interim measure of protection”.
 As far as I know, there is no express provision of any law that speaks about the situation here.
 So I am left with a clean slate, and must decide this matter on the basis of the inherent jurisdiction of this court. [emphasis added]

 105    I agree with the position taken by the plaintiffs.
-In _Tomolugen Holdings Ltd and another v Silicia Investors Ltd and other appeals_ [2016] 1 SLR 373, the Court of Appeal stated:
+In _Tomolugen Holdings Ltd and another v Silicia Investors Ltd and other appeals_ <span class="citation">[2016] 1 SLR 373</span>, the Court of Appeal stated:

  81 ...
 Because the source of an arbitral tribunal’s power is contractual, its scope is necessarily limited to making orders which will be binding only upon the contracting parties...